-As detailed in the aforementioned issue of waste, hazardous waste will be stored outside and remain in the safe, sealed containers.
+As detailed in the afore mentioned issue of waste, hazardous waste will be stored outside and remain in the safe, sealed containers.

 Any leaks or exposure of the hazardous waste must be reported to management immediately.
 Whilst there are no drains in the areas where hazardous substances and waste is stored, limiting the movement of any exposed or spilt hazardous waste will assist in the clean-up of the substance and prevent further Health and Safety issues.

 Asbestos shall be dealt with by certified, trained and approved specialists.
 Any Asbestos Containing Materials (ACMs) shall be reported to site management and the Principal Contractor immediately.
-Should this occur In House or On Site where The Company is the direct Principal Contractor, the HSE Manager or another member of management should be contacted, and the work stopped immediately.
+Should this occur In House or On Site where Milestone is the direct Principal Contractor, the HSE Manager or another member of management should be contacted, and the work stopped immediately.

 The movement and transportation of waste and hazardous substances shall be done only in suitable vehicles.